Tips To Help Couples Stop Fighting Over Money

 Understand There Must Be A Balance

-Some couples spend recklessly, racking up massive credit-card debt, while others go to the opposite extreme, fearful of parting with money for anything other than basic necessities.
-Be disciplined, but treat yourselves once in a while, Carter says.
 An occasional splurge isn’t a bad thing.
 Couples can benefit from a dinner at a nice restaurant or a weekend trip to the beach.
-“The problem is when splurging becomes the norm,” Carter says.
+“The problem is when splurging or spending too much money becomes the norm,” Carter says.
 “But life shouldn’t just be one dreary chore after another.
 You do need to live a little.”
+While still having a game plan.

 Ignore The Joneses